Shahrzad-sh/Shahrzad-Shashaani.github.io/README.md

-My Resume can be seen by folowing [link](https://shahrzad-sh.github.io/Shahrzad-Shashaani.github.io/).
+My Website can be seen by folowing [link](https://shahrzad-sh.github.io/Shahrzad-Shashaani.github.io/).